8AM (song): Music video

-The music video for "8AM" was officially released on 8 April 2009 as part of its two disc maxi-single, thouh it was previously previewed on Space Shower TV prior to its release; it was directed by Suzuki Daishin.
+The music video for "8AM" was officially released on 8 April 2009 as part of its two disc maxi-single, though it was previously previewed on Space Shower TV prior to its release; it was directed by Suzuki Daishin.
 The music video was filmed at the Nakatajima Sand Dunes on the outskirts of Hamamatsu, Japan.

 The music video is set in a desert where a stranded woman wakes up from her slumber, accompanied only by a red alarm clock as it hits 8AM.
 Confused, she grabs the clock and walks around endlessly, eventually putting down the clock down in the sand and walking away from it.
-Simultaenously, the band are performing the song in the desert that is intertwined with the narrative; often being shadowed by the sunrise on the horizon.
+Simultaneously, the band are performing the song in the desert that is intertwined with the narrative; often being shadowed by the sunrise on the horizon.

-As of October 2025, the music video for "8AM" has over 1 million views on YouTube.

 Personnel

 Credits retrieved from singles' liner notes.